logo

 Cross-border payment platforms are gateways or applications that allow individuals or companies to make or receive payments in various currencies.
 These payment platforms work as middlemen between the payer and the receiver through their transaction processing technology.

-The transaction processing technology stores and transmits the payer’s payment information to the receiver’s account.
-Account holders can choose to convert their held funds into various currencies to make cross-border payments based on the current exchange rate by paying a markup fee.
+The transaction processing technology transfers the payer's payment information to the receiver's account.
+Account holders can convert their funds into different currencies for cross-border payments.
+However, payment platforms can choose to levy a markup on the current exchange rate.

 Features and Benefits of Payment Platforms